 Kenneth Latimer

-Statistical methods for systems neuroscience
+Statistical methods for systems neuroscience and machine learning

 Previously I was a postdoc in Dave Freedman's lab at the University of Chicago.
 My work primarily focused on characterizing spike trains recorded in the lateral intraparietal (LIP) cortex and frontal eye fields (FEF) during categorization tasks.
 I am interesting in understanding how categorical representations in these areas depend on training history.